Category Theory for Programmers Challenges

 Come up with an inferior candidate for a coproduct of

-because it allows multiple acceptable morphisms from it toEither
+intandboolthat cannot be better thanEitherbecause it allows multiple acceptable morphisms from it toEither.

 See here.